Introduction

 Step 2: Cleaning Shoe Soles and Treating Stains

-- Rinse thoroughly after applying shoe cleaner.
+- Ensure thorough rinsing after applying shoe cleaner.

 Method 1: Using Mild Soap Solution or Shoe Cleaner for General Cleaning

-- Create a mild soap solution.
+- Prepare a mild soap solution.

 - Dip your brush into the solution.

-- Scrub the soles of your shoes.
+- Scrub the soles of your shoes thoroughly.

 Method 2: Treating Stubborn Stains or Scuffs